 A lunar rainbow.
 What?!
 A lunar rainbow!

-Once in Livingstone we checked in to our guesthouse.
+Once in Livingstone we checked in to our guesthouse Tabonina.
 After camping for 42 days in a row we finally had a mattress thicker than 4 centimeter!
 Moreover there was an Ocean Basket, a South-African chain of fish restaurants, in Livingstone so we enjoyed some sushi although we were hours away from any sea.
 With this in mind we had an excellent lunch!

 The big thing in Livingstone are the Victoria Falls though.
 The falls are located at the border of Zimbabwe and Zambia.
-Since it only stopped raining a couple of weeks ago there is a tremendous amount of water in the Zambezi river that leads to the falls.
+Since it only stopped raining a couple of weeks ago there is a tremendous amount of water in the Zambezi river that leads to the Victoria Falls.
 It also happened to be full moon that night.
 At these nights the park opens at night to watch the falls in the light of the moon.
 If you are super lucky and there’s a clear sky you can see a lunar rainbow in the spray of the falls.
 We never heard of this until a couple of days ago.

 While we saw the sunset at the falls and got soaking wet from the spray in the meantime we prepared ourselves for a possible lunar rainbow.
-With our new friends from Livingstone and Nigeria which we met at the falls we were waiting patiently.
+With our new friends from Livingstone and Nigeria which we met at the Victoria Falls we were waiting patiently.
 While it was cloudy at sunset the sky opened up more and more and all of a sudden the moon was there.
 More importantly we saw the lunar rainbow appearing!
 Out of nowhere the moon appeared when the clouds move.
 With an aperture of three minutes (!) we managed to capture it as well.
 What a special moment.
 Even more so since this phenomenon can only be seen at a couple of places on earth.
 We finished the day with the best pizza we had in Africa so far.
 At Olga’s in Livingstone they’ve got a perfect Pizza Napolitana with fresh anchovies baked in a wood-fired oven.
 What a day!